HIPAA Rules About Patient Folders — Medical Filing Labels

 When you’re working in a medical office, patient confidentiality is critical.
 In addition to keeping your clients protected, this practice is required in order to keep up with medical regulations.
 And when you are upfront about the types of practices you’ve put in place to maintain privacy, it also gives patients more confidence in you as a healthcare provider.

 Medical records must be kept in a consistent and reliable manner that will protect the rights of the patient.
 The Health Insurance Portability Accountability Act (HIPAA), passed in 1996 and put into effect in 2003 and 2004, guarantees that patients have certain rights regarding their privacy.
-These patient privacy rights are evident with forms that patients must sign at doctors’ offices, but HIPAA doesn’t only impact who can be told about a patient’s medical situation, it also affects what information is put on file folders.
-If too much information is placed on the outside of a folder, then any other patient at the same office or clinic can find out private information about a person’s health, and that can be illegal.
+These patient privacy rights are evident with forms that patients must sign at doctors’ offices and maintained through a series of strict regulations in regards to patient information.